Configuring Store Technologies (Optional)

 Each app would still write to its container, but the user would see only the NotifyMe display set when configuring iCloud to store data for these apps.

 Viewing iCloud Display Sets in iTunes Connect

-iTunes Connect users with Admin or Technical roles can access the Manage Your iCloud Display Sets page.
+iTunes Connect users with Admin, Technical, or App Manager roles can access the Manage Your iCloud Display Sets page.

 To view iCloud display sets

-As an iTunes Connect user with an Admin or Technical role, sign in to iTunes Connect.
+As an iTunes Connect user with the appropriate role, sign in to iTunes Connect.

 On the iTunes Connect homepage, click My Apps.